 We went across the dunes in the forest all morning.
 It’s impressive how a lush vegetation like this can grow on sand.
 Back on the beach for lunchtime, we then reached the beautiful Double Island Point in the afternoon (10.5km).

 The next day, we hiked back to Carlo Sandblow via an inland track passing by Poona Lake (15km).
-For those with a 4WD, Poona Lake can also be reached via a short stroll (2.2km) leaving from the Bymien picnic area.
+For those with a car, Poona Lake can also be reached via a short stroll (2.2km) leaving from the Bymien picnic area.
+You can get to Bymien with a 2WD via a dirt road from Rainbow Beach.
+The track is 4WD only after Bymien.

 Is it difficult to hike from Rainbow Beach to Double Island Point?